egryaznov/vim-tautology/README.md

 ## Description
-If you like me then you often repeat yourself when writing a piece of English text.
+If you are like me then you often repeat yourself when writing a piece of English text.
 The same word can occur multiple times in the same paragraph, which makes a reader bored and frustrated.
 For instance, consider the following passage:

 I was in school today.
 School is still the same old, dull place that it always was.
 Today an old man came to me and asked about my